Some choose not to have pets in a world where pets are common.

 I eventually returned the snake to the pet store from which it came.
 I didn’t initially buy the snake; a friend of mine did.

-I took it off his hands for a few months after realizing he could no longer care for it before returning it to the pet store from where it came.
+I took it off his hands for a few months after realizing he could no longer care for it before returning it to the pet store where it came from.

 The hamsters and the hermit crabs were never to be found again.
 The dog belonged to my younger brother, who I kept for him because his girlfriend wouldn’t let him keep the dog.
 I can tell you that responsibility trumps the reward.